architects-land/minecraft-scaleway-frontend/docs/getting-started.md

 where `[path]` is the path of the binary or of the service.
 :::

+#### Better way to stop the server

+You can stop the Minecraft via the rcon by using [server stopper](/server-stopper).
+If you are using it, add a `ExecStop` running this in the service section of your unit file.

 ### Stopping the instance and the Minecraft server if no one is connected

 Read [Server Stopper](server-stopper.md).